ph4s3tw0/ph4s3tw0.github.io/writeups/UIUCTF2021_CEO.md

 ## Flag
 Some frustrated research later led me to realizing there's an alternate path to success.

-Wi-fi traffic typicall contains a 4-way handshake used to encapsulate the packets between a router and client.
+Wi-fi traffic typically contains a 4-way handshake between a router and client.

 We can easily view this handshake by using the `eapol` filter in Wireshark.